Harvest 2024 (part 2)

 Although one of Grevepesa's lines did have some downtime yesterday, our olives were processed only 80 minutes behind schedule.
 It's 11 PM as I write this; less than an hour ago I brought home 69 liters of filtered, brilliant yellow-green T.E.M.-processed evoo.

-As noted in my earlier post on this year's harvest, the T.E.M. line (product brochure here), owing to its slower, less kinetic and temperature-regulated approach to oil extraction, as well as its vertically-oriented mixing tanks, is reputed to produce evoo that is minimally oxidized, with higher tocopherol (vitamin E) and polyphenol content, thanks in part to no water being added in the final phase of extraction.
+As noted in my earlier post on this year's harvest, the T.E.M. line (product brochure here), owing to its slower, less kinetic and temperature-regulated approach to oil extraction, as well as its vertical mixing tanks, is reputed to produce evoo that is minimally oxidized, with higher tocopherol (vitamin E) and polyphenol content, thanks in part to no water being added in the final phase of extraction.
 I have yet to taste tonight's oil, and in the next couple of days I'll be taking a sample of it to ISVEA for a full analysis [edit: ISVEA's report just delivered.
-See my November 13th update below.
+See my Nov.
+13th update below].

 On a personal level, this harvest was special, falling as it did between my 61st birthday (Monday the 11th) and my partner Giovanna's 44th (Friday the 8th).
 We were joined by my eldest son Elio and his girlfriend Alice, by Daniela and Roberta, two of my paternal first cousins, one of whom was accompanied by her husband Beppe and daughter Marta (those four drove 350 km from Piedmont), by my maternal first cousin Maurizio and his wife Sonia (who fed us a mouth-watering arista roast for lunch), and by two close friends, Stefano and Flavia, whose daughter attends third grade with our son Max.
 The weather was spectacular.
 The feeling of sharing such an important and beautiful day with so many people dear to me was the greatest birthday gift I could have.